 There are several souvenirs shops selling the usual Cameron Highlands keepsake items.
 There is the Yung Seng Souvenir Shop which is more upmarket than the others.
 It has quite an interesting selection of Orang Asli crafts and woodcarvings.
 You can also purchase the Orang Asli blowpipes with its darts (minus the poison of course!) and try your hand at shooting it with your forceful breath exhalation!
 It is not easy!
 Imagine the Orang Asli still hunts for their meal with this contraption even today!
 As for me, my favourite souvenir has been the fridge magnet which I have collected from my various travels, perhaps if you are like me; do get one of those thingy to stick onto your refrigerator!

-Not to forget, with the entrance stairs tuck away in an alley, is the cozy T-Café, located on the first floor above the Merrybrown fast food shop.
+Not to forget, with the entrance stairs tuck away in an alley, is the cozy Roselane Café, located on the first floor above the Marrybrown fast food shop.
 It has a warm and friendly atmosphere with a very wide and inexpensive choice of food selection.
 Recommended visit for a meal, or maybe two!

 There is a taxi station located further east of the town, where you can get your ride around Cameron if you are in need of transportation.
 And for those who use bus coach for traveling, the bus terminal is conveniently located here; easy access to all the hotels accommodation around town and other amenities.